domialex/Sidekick/README.md

 - **Alt+W** - Open the Wiki page for an item (only English version of Path of Exile)
 - **Shift+Z twice** will close Sidekick

-*All hotkeys will be configurable in the future*
+*All hotkeys will be configurable in the future.*

 ## Roadmap
 1. Parse all items